adaptris/interlok-docs/docs/pages/cookbook/cookbook-jdbc-data-capture.md

----
-title: Data Capture using JDBC
+# Data Capture using JDBC
-keywords: interlok
-tags: [cookbook]
-sidebar: home_sidebar
-permalink: cookbook-jdbc-data-capture.html
----

 Sometimes; you'll want to capture data from an in-flight [message][AdaptrisMessage] and write it out to a JDBC compliant database.
 There are 3 standard ways you can do this : [jdbc-data-capture-service][], [jdbc-raw-data-capture-service][] and [jdbc-stored-procedure-producer][].
 The first 2 are [Service][] implementations which can write to any database table; the last is only used when executing a stored procedure.